mutfak/awesome-javascript-weekly-news/README.md

 - [When not to use arrow functions](http://rainsoft.io/when-not-to-use-arrow-functions-in-javascript/) - Dmitry Pavlutin's blog post is about arrow functions.
 He explains wrong usages of arrow functions and when we shouldn't use them.

+- [7 Surprising Things I Learned Writing a Fibonacci Generator in JavaScript](https://medium.com/javascript-scene/7-surprising-things-i-learned-writing-a-fibonacci-generator-4886a5c87710#.4917k1bjj) - Eric Elliott tells us the things that he learnt while writing a generator like avoiding recursion and allowing parameters to limit the length of generators

 ### Previous weeks
 Previous weeks will be shown in here.